The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 • Handle options: A nicely cushioned carry handle makes it so much more comfortable to carry the inflated board to the water but can get in the way if you lie down on the board for Yoga, stretching, or relaxation.
 Look for a board with a removable cushioned grip that wraps around a flat strap handle.

-• A quality inflation valve: A critical component of an inflatable SUP board and an area where many brands skimp to lower the board cost.
-As a buyer, it is very difficult to judge the quality of a valve, so this is an area where the advice of an expert dealer can really make a difference.
+• A quality inflation valve: The valve is a critical component of inflatable SUP boards and a place where many brands skimp to lower the board cost.
+As a buyer, it is very difficult to judge the quality of the valve, so this is an area where the advice of an expert dealer can really make a difference.

 Running rapids on a 6" ERS SUP